OpenEvalProject/evals/manuscripts/elife-28683/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/28683/elife-28683-fig10-v2.jpg)

-**Figure 10.:** + bacteria over 4 cycles of 35 (A) or 21 (B) days: simulations and experimental validation.The proportion of Fix+ clones over four inoculation cycles was simulated and measured experimentally.
+**Figure 10.:** The proportion of Fix+ clones over four inoculation cycles was simulated and measured experimentally.
 Simulations and experiment were performed with an initial proportion of Fix+ clones of 1% and pools of 20 plants.
 Experiments were performed with an inoculum of 5 × 103 Fix+/5 × 105 Fix- C. taiwanensis per plant.
 The results from 100 replicate simulations are shown as grey dots and boxplots (Figure 10—source data 1).
-Experimental data are shown as black triangles (Figure 10—source data 2).10.7554/eLife.28683.028Figure 10—source data 1.+ bacteria over 4 cycles of 35 or 21 days.10.7554/eLife.28683.029Figure 10—source data 2.+ and Fix- bacteria over 4 cycles of 35 or 21 days.
+Experimental data are shown as black triangles (Figure 10—source data 2).

 ## Discussion